Call For Programs

 Conference Demographics

-The audience at AFLV Central and AFLV West is made up of about 80% undergraduate students and 20% campus and headquarters professionals.
+The audience at AFLV Central and AFLV West is made up of approximately 80% undergraduate students and 20% campus and headquarters professionals, professional speakers and organizational partners.

 Undergraduate student attendees often hold chapter or council leadership positions, and represent College Panhellenic Council, Interfraternity Council, Multicultural Greek Council, and National Pan-Hellenic Council organizations.